CS Grevenmacher: History

 1949–50 was the first season in which Grevenmacher played in the top league, the National Division.
 In 1950–51, the team reached the final of the Luxembourg Cup, but lost to SC Tétange in a replay.

 In the 1990s, Grevenmacher established themselves as one of the perennial challengers for trophies.
 In 1993–94, CS Grevenmacher finished in second place in the National Division, qualifying for the UEFA Cup for the first time.
 The club's first piece of silverware came in the 1994–95 Luxembourg Cup; in Grevenmacher's fifth cup final, the club beat Jeunesse Esch 1–1, 3–2.
 Between 1991 and 1992 and 2013–14, when they managed an 8th-place finish out of 14, Grevenmacher never finished outside the top half of the table.

 In the 2002–03 season, the club won the National Division championship for the first time, and thus qualified for the UEFA Champions League.
 In the same year, Grevenmacher won the Luxembourg Cup, completing the Double.

-In the 2015–16 season, Grevenmacher finished bottom of the table and were relegated to the Luxembourg Division of Honor for the first time since 1984–85.
+In the 2015–16 season, Grevenmacher finished bottom of the table and were relegated to the Division of Honour for the first time since 1984–85.